idt12312/ENBLE/sensor/README.md

 This characteristic indicates humidity in % **multiplied by 10**.

 ### AirPressure
-This characteristic indicates humidity in hPa.
+This characteristic indicates air pressure in hPa.